Pranav-Balakrishnan/portfolio/_publications/gpu_glmb.md

 </style>
 ### Overview
-Multi-object tracking (MOT) is a fundamental capability for autonomous driving, robotics, and surveillance.
-While the **Generalized Labeled Multi-Bernoulli (GLMB)** filter provides an exact closed-form solution to the multi-target Bayes recursion, its computational cost typically prohibits real-time use in complex scenarios.

-**GPU-GLMB** addresses this bottleneck by introducing a modified filter variant that allows **multiple detections per object**.
-This seemingly minor change breaks the strict inter-detection dependencies of the standard GLMB update step, unlocking the ability to perform hypothesis generation and weight updates in parallel.

 <video controls muted playsinline width="100%" style="max-width: 1000px; display: block; margin: 0 auto; border-radius: 8px;">
   <source src="https://github.com/Pranav-Balakrishnan/portfolio/raw/main/media/20_objects_with_road.mp4" type="video/mp4">